Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Learning the Unitary Gas

 The dataset shown in Fig.~\ref{fig:UG_dataset} demonstrates that the effective-range dependence is strongly linear while the $N$-dependence is more complex, as noted in Ref.~\cite{forbes2012effectiverange}.
 This is useful since linear fits can be used to \textit{augment} the dataset \cite{jiang2019extrapolation}, by providing additional points of data without much cost.
 Although higher-order fits (e.g., quadratic) may have some benefit, many of the $N$ only correspond to two data points, and so for consistency we will employ linear fits.
 The slopes and intercepts can be determined in multiple ways:

 where $S(N)$ and $b(N)$ refer to the slope and intercept of the line that best fits through the points at a given $N$.
+The angle bracket notation denotes the average slope across all $N$.
 Studying these different fits will provide insight into the dataset.
 The individual fit captures only local effects, the overall captures only global effects, and the average attempts to capture both.
 These linear fits are shown in Fig.~\ref{fig:UG_dataset}.
 Upon comparing these, outliers at $N=70$ and $N=80$ are identified.
 Since we are aiming to capture large $N$, removing these outliers prematurely may be counter-productive, so determining their impact is important.